richardatval/www.greatproject.org.uk/_posts/2018-10-02-great-men-get-things-done.md

 One of the men we've helped on the project is Rickin - find out more about [his experience with GREAT](https://www.greatproject.org.uk/2018/10/02/overcoming-health-barriers-to-get-back-into-work/).

 It’s really easy to get involved with the GREAT Project.
-If you're an individual who needs support, you can contact us directly on 0116 257 5020 or through our [contact form].
-We can tell you over the phone whether or not you're eligible for support from GREAT. (https://www.greatproject.org.uk/contact/).
+If you're an individual who needs support, you can contact us directly on 0116 257 5020 or through our [contact form](https://www.greatproject.org.uk/contact/).
+We can tell you over the phone whether or not you're eligible for support from GREAT.

 If you’re an organisation that works with men who would benefit from the GREAT Project’s support, contact Ivan at ivan.l@greatproject.org.uk.